 For the above reasons, the following guide proposes a process we found apt to help elicit systematically the relevant knowledge and to generalize it and widen its scope, and it proposes a set of principles to be applied alongside this process that aim to facilitate the work of a team of conceptual modellers whose goal is to build a functional formal ontology useful for some empirical domain and group of users.

-Process Model
+The Process Model

 In the following we will give a compact description of the CRM ontology engineering process, as it has emerged from about 20 years practice.
 This process is similar but substantially different from processes that have been described going back to Booch and Coud-Jordan for conceptual modelling with object-oriented programming languages, and which often have uncritically been reapplied to ontology engineering.
 The major differences are (a) that we find classes for the relevant properties, and not properties for relevant classes and (b) that the process is completely iterative.
 Another substantial difference is that we deal only with ontologies made to formulate propositions in information systems, as originally described by Thomas Gruber [XXX].
 We do not apply this methodology to create terminological systems (vocabularies, thesauri, classification systems, typologies) of terms to be used as data in propositions in the target systems, such as the AAT, or LCSH.